Arriving in Venice by Ship

 Venice cruise terminal

-Most cruise ships arrive at either theterminal buildings (see photo above) or the secondary pier (inset photo), which caters mostly to smaller cruise ships and river vessels.
+Most cruise ships arrive at either theterminal buildings (see photo above) or the secondary pier (inset photo) and its adjacent Santa Marta pier, which cater mostly to smaller cruise ships and river vessels.

-Occasionally, river boats and other very small ships will moor on theor waterfront promenade next to Venice's public gardens above the Piazza San Marco.
+River boats and hotel barges often moor overnight on theor waterfront promenade next to Venice's public gardens above the Piazza San Marco.
 This is a great location, since you can easily walk along the water to the Piazza San Marco in about 15 minutes without getting lost.

 For more cruise information, see these articles: